-Transcriptors was founded in 1960 by the late David Gammon along with his brother Anthony as secretary , which was a legal requirement at the time, The company was the time were one of the World’s leading manufacturer of manual turntables, tone arms and accessories, and one of the most modern hi-fi manufacturing plants in Europe during the 60’s, 70’s and the early 80’s.
-Many readers will be familiar with our turntables, which have been widely used in numerous television commercials, and in many films, including the classic A Clockwork Orange (1972) and The Look Of Love (2013) both that featured his classic 1964 hydraulic reference turntable.
-The Skeleton turntable was also used in X-Men – First Class (2011) and the Transcriber in Creepshow (1982).
+Transcriptors was founded in 1960 by Coventry born engineer/designer David Gammon along with his brother Anthony as secretary.
+Many will be familiar with our turntables, which have been widely used in numerous television commercials, and in many films, including the classic A Clockwork Orange (1972) and The Look Of Love (2013) both that featured his classic 1964 hydraulic reference turntable.
+The Skeleton turntable was also used in X-Men – First Class (2011) and the Transcriber in Creepshow (1982)

-Employed by Almer Components as chief engineer that he designed the Transcriptor arm along with the sweep arm and stylus brush.
-These designs were born, due to the lack of professional devices that were manufactured by various audio companies.
-It was his friend Brian Allan (who was an architect) suggested to David that they should take some photographs and send them to Hi-fi News as a joke not thinking they would get published.
+Employed by Almer Components as chief engineer he designed the Transcriptors arm along with the sweep arm and stylus brush.
+These designs were born due to the lack of professional devices that were manufactured by various audio companies.
+It was his friend Brian Allan (who was an architect) who suggested to David that they should take some photographs and send them to Hi-Fi News as a joke not thinking they would get published.
 He was amazed to find in their next issue that the pictures had been published.
 David started producing the Transcriptor Arm and the accessories part-time in his flat, and in early 1963 he designed his first turntable, the Reference.
-In 1964 after leaving Almer Components, they offered him two room’s for thirty pounds a week at Holloway Road, which were situated above the Almer Components premises, and with a small workforce of seven he started production on a full-time basis.
+While working at Almer Components, they offered him two rooms for thirty pounds a week situated above the Almer Components premises.

 - Stylus Scales (1960 – Present)

 - Stylus Brush (1960 – Present)

 - Saturn Damping Pot (1968 – 1969)

 - West Hampstead, London, England (1960 – 1966)